deburky/credit-risk-modeling-on-aws/README.md

 ```

 > [!NOTE]
-> The A/B processor is implemented as a Python script for local development.
-In production, this would typically be an AWS Lambda function.
+> The A/B processor is implemented as an AWS Lambda function that automatically processes SQS messages and assigns A/B variants based on application IDs.

 ## 📄 License